RaghuRaikar/Mind-Palace/my-app/README.md

 # Progress from Devs:
-Uriah - Map added on 08/24/22, shows location and locates current user, will add "stores" generated around the user's location
+Uriah - Map added on 08/24/22, shows location and locates current user, will add "stores" generated around the user's location.
+Also added dependencies for the map and autocomplete functions.

 # Getting Started with Create React App